DrNeuroSurg/CoreOCR/README.md

 IOS 11 (and up )
 This Demo works in LandscapeRight (HomeButton on right side)

-OCR is trained for Font "INCONSOLATA" (downloadable at Google Fonts)
+OCR is ONLY trained for Font "INCONSOLATA" (downloadable at Google Fonts)

 ToDo: